-Here's Why Robert E. Lee Opposed Putting Up Confederate Monuments
+Here's Why Robert E. Lee Opposed Confederate Monuments

 "As regards the erection of such a monument as is contemplated; my conviction is, that however grateful it would be to the feelings of the South, the attempt in the present condition of the Country, would have the effect of retarding, instead of accelerating its accomplishment; & of continuing, if not adding to, the difficulties under which the Southern people labour."

-In that same year, he also rejected a proposal to built a monument to Stonewall Jackson, arguing that it would be unfair to ask families of Confederate veterans for money to build when they hardly have enough money to feed their families, as Horn explained.
+In that same year, he also rejected a proposal to build a monument to Stonewall Jackson, arguing that it would be unfair to ask families of Confederate veterans for money to build one when they hardly have enough money to feed their families, as Horn explained.

 Three years later, when the Gettysburg Battlefield Memorial Association invited Lee to come up to the historic site "for the purpose of marking upon the ground by enduring memorials of granite the positions and movements of the armies on the field," he didn't explicitly reject the invite because he lost that battle, but framed his reason for not attending more broadly: "I think it wiser, moreover, not to keep open the sores of war but to follow the examples of those nations who endeavored to obliterate the marks of civil strife, to commit to oblivion the feelings engendered."

-Horn also points out that Lee didn't want to be buried in his Confederate uniform either, so no former Confederate soldiers wore their uniforms and no flags were present during his 1870 funeral process.
+Horn also points out that Lee didn't want to be buried in his Confederate uniform either, so no former Confederate soldiers wore their uniforms and no flags were present during his 1870 funeral procession.

 Lee thought instead of putting a lot of time and money into memorializing the Confederate Generals, "All I think that can now be done, is to aid our noble & generous women in their efforts to protect the graves & mark the last resting places of those who have fallen, & wait for better times," as he wrote in 1866.